 I was blindsided by the breakup and immediately went 60-day no contact.
 I’d hoped that my ex would miss me and reach out but she never once contacted me once.
 After 60 days of no contact, I contacted my ex contact.
-I felt that much space apart will be required for me and her to get a clear perspective.
-She did not respond.
+I felt that enough time and space apart will be required for me and her to get a clear perspective, but she did not respond.
 I guess it must have been awkward getting a text from me after 6 days of no communication.
-So, I dropped her a text asking her to let me know of a convenient time so that I can talk to her briefly.
+So, I dropped her another text asking her to let me know of a convenient time so that I can talk to her briefly.
 It’s now 3 weeks and she still has not responded.
 I want to send her another text because at this point I feel it does not matter who initiates contact as reconciliation can only happen if there is respect and an honest attempt to communicate.
 But if she’s not responding how do we have honest communication?

 Most relationships end because of poor communication and/or no honest attempt to communicate.
 It’s unrealistic to expect 60 days of no contact to improve poor communication.
 60 days with no contact will more likely create more distance and disconnection.
 Because of poor communication and/or no honest attempt to communicate before the break-up, your ex may have many questions and because here is no one to provide the answers, most exes fill in the blanks with their own storylines.
 Depending on your ex’s own storyline, you either come out looking more or less attractive.
 When you contact them after 60 days of no contact, they don’t respond.
 Without the answers to the questions they had, they convinced themselves you are not what they want.

 These are all realities of “no contact” that most people either do not think about or don’t believe can happen!